AU-COBRA/ConCert/extraction/README.md

 Some highlights from `theories`:

 * `theories/ExAst.v` -- An extension of the MetaCoq's certified erasure EAst data-structures with additional information about erased types.
 * `theories/Erasure.v` -- An extension of the MetaCoq's certified erasure with erasure for types and erasing only required dependencies.
 Also implements erasure for global environments with extra typing information for global definitions.
 * `theories/ErasureCorrectness.v` -- Correctness lemmas for definitions from `Erasure.v`, proving that our erasure produces a well-formed erased environment.
-* `theories/MetaCoqErasureCorrectnessStrong.v` -- A strengthened version of the correctness proof from MetaCoq (erasing dependencies only, not the full environment).
 * `theories/Extraction.v` -- High-level interface to extraction.
 Provides different pipelines for doing extraction with different trusted computing bases.
 * `theories/ExtractionCorrectness.v` -- Top-level correctness theorem relating the stages.
 * `theories/Optimize.v` -- Optimisations (dead argument elimination, logical parameters elimination) on `λ□` terms.